AElfProject/AElf/docs/resources/smart-contract-apis/parliament.md

 **ProposerWhiteList**:
 - **proposers**: the new value for the list.

-After a successful execution, a **OrganizationWhiteListChanged** event log can be found in the transaction result.
+After a successful execution, an **OrganizationWhiteListChanged** event log can be found in the transaction result.

 **OrganizationWhiteListChanged**:
 - **organization_address**: the organization address.